THE POWER OF GLOBAL INTELLIGENCE

-Before joining Tiger in 1996, Buchholz was President of the G7 Group, Inc, an international consulting firm whose clientele included many of the top securities firms, investment banks and money managers in New York, London, and Tokyo, including Goldman Sachs and Morgan Stanley.
+Before joining Tiger, Buchholz was President of the G7 Group, Inc, an international consulting firm whose clientele included many of the top securities firms, investment banks and money managers in New York, London, and Tokyo, including Goldman Sachs and Morgan Stanley.
 His commentaries were closely read by officials at the Federal Reserve, Bundesbank and Bank of England.
-From 1989 to 1992 he served at the White House as a Director for Economic Policy.
 Buchholz won the Allyn Young Teaching Prize at Harvard and holds advanced degrees in economics and law from Cambridge and Harvard.
 He was a fellow at Cambridge University in 2009, holds several engineering and design patents and is a co-producer of the Broadway smash “Jersey Boys.”

 Buchholz is the inventor of the Math Arrow, a mathematical matrix that makes numbers more intuitive to children.
-He is the CEO of Sproglit, LLC, which develops software and classroom materials based on the Math Arrow.
 Martin Cooper, widely recognized as the inventor of the cellular phone, has called the Math Arrow “ingenious.”

 Buchholz is widely sought for his depth of experience, sharp wit and honest, entertaining delivery.
 He puts global politics and financial markets into perspective and offers a positive understanding of the challenges and opportunities facing today’s markets.

 An experienced media personality, Buchholz gave a lecture at the White House entitled “Clarity, Honesty and Modesty in Economics,” and has delivered keynote speeches before such influential corporate and financial institutions as Microsoft, IBM, Goldman Sachs and the United States Chamber of Commerce.
-He has served as a consulting advisor to the White House, Microsoft, Allstate, Goldman Sachs, IBM, SAP and Toyota, and he is routinely asked to provide perspective in newspapers such as the Wall Street Journal and the New York Times.
+He has served as a consulting advisor to the White House, Allstate, SAP, and Toyota, and he is routinely asked to provide perspective in newspapers such as the Wall Street Journal and the New York Times.